 To be completely honest, I usually plan out some of the bigger elf shenanigans.
 Which helps me figure out when I need to buy special items.
 But most of the time, I just move the elf around the room and pose him/her in different ways!

 All this took was a cheap bag of Dollar Tree bows!
 Put one on every student’s desk and the rest goes around the room.

 This one is always fun!
 I place the Hershey Kisses in the freezer the night before.
 Students usually come in to find the elf when they first arrive, but this day, the elf is nowhere to be found!
-While the students are in special area, our elf arrives with a letter from Santa explaining that our elf was needed for a special mission and Santa is so sorry he didn’t get back in time so he sent a treat!
+While the students are in a special area, our elf arrives with a letter from Santa explaining that our elf was needed for a special mission, and Santa is so sorry he didn’t get back in time so he sent a treat!
 The kiddos freak out when they realize the candy is COLD!